-7 Poems by Jessie Redmon Fauset, Harlem Renaissance Author and Editor
+17 Poems by Jessie Redmon Fauset, Harlem Renaissance writer

 Jessie Redmon Fauset

-Here’s a selection of poems by Jessie Redmon Fauset (1882 – 1961), a multi-talented and influential figure in the Harlem Renaissance movement of the 1920s.
+Presented here is selection of poems by Jessie Redmon Fauset (1882 – 1961), a multi-talented, influential figure in the Harlem Renaissance movement of the 1920s.

-Fauset was the literary editor of the magazine of the NAACP, The Crisis, and in her own right, a poet, essayist, translator, and novelist.
+Fauset was the literary editor of the magazine of the NAACP, The Crisis, and in her own right was a poet, essayist, translator, and novelist.

-While working at The Crisis, she had the opportunity to publish her own work, which included editorials, stories, and poetry, all of which were appreciated by readers and literary critics.
+While working at The Crisis, she had the opportunity to publish her own work, which included editorials, stories, and poetry.
+All of the genres in which she wrote were appreciated by readers and literary critics alike.

 Fauset edited and published the work of many noted Harlem Renaissance figures during her tenure at The Crisis; such was her influence that she’s considered one of the “midwives” of the Harlem Renaissance literary movement.

 The last of Fauset’s four novels, Comedy, American Style, was published in 1933.
-Soon after, she dropped out of the literary life and started a second career of teaching French in secondary school.
+Soon after, she bowed out of the literary life and applied another talent, that of the French language, to teaching it at DeWitt Clinton High School in the Bronx.
+She remained at the same school until her retirement in 1944.

 . . . . . . . . .